lawrenceypil/lawrenceypil.github.io/_pages/publications.md

 There are two versions.
 One is notated and designed by Melbourne-based Regine Abos, as a celebration of multi-locationed, cross-disciplinary dialogue.

 <img src="/assets/images/ventanilla_and_sentimental.jpg"
-    alt="Covers of Ventanilla: Duet and You know I was sentimental during the thought of the house" class="publication-right"
+    alt="Two books on a wooden platform.
+First book is entitled Ventanilla Duet, by Lawrence Lacambra Ypil and Martin Dusinberre.
+Cover is white with abstract black ink-like design.
+Second book is entitled You know I was sentimental during the thought of the house, by Lawrence Ypil and Zach Aldave.
+Cover is plain blue." class="publication-right"
     style="height:50vh" />